Diamante-Smith/Active-Directory/README.md

 (insert pic 15:35)

-- Click on DNS servers hit custom
+- Click on DNS servers hit custom and then paste the IP address of DC-1 that you copied from the Azure portal

+- Whenever the computer needs to lookup anything like for instance Google.com, it will look to DC-1 for it

+- Doing this will allow us to join the domain

+- Hit Save

+- Go to your Virtual Machines in Azure and click the box next to Client-1